 How to Install PyCharm on Ubuntu 18.04

 PyCharm is a full-featured IDE for Python and Web development.
-It has a built-in debugging support, Docker and Vagrant support, embedded Git control, Anaconda support, syntax highlighting, code completion, ssh terminal, code refactoring and rich navigation capabilities.
+It has built-in debugging support, Docker and Vagrant support, embedded Git control, Anaconda support, syntax highlighting, code completion, ssh terminal, code refactoring, and rich navigation capabilities.

 Ctrl+Alt+T keyboard shortcut and type:

 sudo snap install pycharm-community --classic

 The download may take some time depending on your connection speed.
 On successful installation of PyCharm, the following output will be displayed: